• Skip to primary navigation

 Instructions

 • In a medium-sized bowl, stir together the flour, cheese, salt, yeast and pepper.
-Add the water and use a wooden spoon, or your hand, to mix until you have a wet and sticky dough, about 30 seconds.
-Cover the bowl and let sit at room temperature until the surface is dotted with bubbles, and the dough is more than doubled in size,12 to 18 hours.
+Add the water and use a wooden spoon to mix until you have a wet and sticky dough, about 30 seconds.
+Cover the bowl tightly with plastic wrap and let sit at room temperature until the surface is dotted with bubbles, and the dough has at least doubled in size,12 to 18 hours.

 • When the first rise is complete, generously dust a work surface with flour.
-Use a bowl scraper or rubber spatula to scrape the dough out of the bowl in one piece.
+Use a bowl scraper or rubber spatula to scrape the dough out of the bowl in one piece onto the floured surface.
 Use lightly floured hands to lift the edges of the dough in towards the center.
-Nudge and tuck in the floured hands to lift the edges of the dough in towards the center.
-Nudge and tuck in the edges of the dough to make it round.
+Nudge and tuck in the floured hands to lift the edges of the dough in towards the center to make it round.

-• Place a tea towel on your work surface and generously dust it with cornmeal flour or wheat bran.
+• Place a tea towel on your work surface and generously dust it with cornmeal.
 Gently place the dough on the towel, seam side down.
-If the dough is tacky, dust the top lightly.
+If the dough is sticky, dust the top lightly.
 Fold the ends of the tea towel over the dough to cover it.
-Place in a warm, draft-free spot to rise for 1 to 2 hours.
-The dough is ready when it's almost doubled in size.
-(If you gently poke it with your finger, if should hold the impression.
-If it springs back, let it rise for another 15 minutes.)
+Place in a warm, draft-free spot until it has doubled in size, about 2 hours.

-• Half an hour before the end of the second rise, preheat the oven to 475 degrees F with a rack in the middle.
-Place a covered 4 to 5 quart heavy pot on the rack to preheat.
-(I use a 5-quart Dutch Oven.)
+• About 15 minutes before the end of the second rise, preheat the oven to 475℉ with a rack in the middle.
+Place a covered 4 to 5 quart Dutch Oven on the rack to preheat.

-• Use pot holders to carefully remove the preheated pot from the oven and uncover it.
-Unfold the tea towel and quickly but gently invert the dough into the pot, seam side up.
-Use caution -- the pot will be very hot!
-Cover the pot and bake for 30 minutes.
+• Use pot holders to carefully remove the preheated Dutch Oven and remove the lid.
+Unfold the tea towel and quickly and gently invert the dough into the pot, seam side up.
+Be careful as the pot will be very hot!
+Cover and bake for 30 minutes.

-• Remove the lid and continue baking until the bread is a deep chestnut color, about 15 to 30 minutes.
-Use a heatproof spatula or pot holders to gently lift the bread out of the pot and place it on a rack to cool thoroughly, about 1 hour.
+• Remove the lid and continue baking until the bread is a deep chestnut color, about 15 minutes.
+Use a heatproof spatula or pot holders to gently lift the bread out of the pot and place it on a rack to cool thoroughly before slicing, about 1 hour.

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.